soodoshll/hidet/rfcs/0003-auto-parallelization.md

 - How to represent reduction functions?
 Should we use reduce-scatter by default?
 Since all-reduce can be decomposed as reduce-scatter and all-gather, and the latter can be covered by the `connect` function.
 Currently we use enum to distinguish these two reduction functions.
 - Should we consider modeling computation cost in the ILP?
+For example, if we're using GPUs with large memory and low computing capability we may still want to shard computation-intensive operators.

 Many other potential questions remain undiscovered and will show up during the development.